 1 April 2012: The Regional Police Training Centre in Mazar-e Sharif is handed over to the Afghans.
 It later becomes a training site for the Afghan National Civil Order Police.

-21 May 2012: At the Chicago Summit, leaders from NATO's 28 nations and the 22 partners in the ISAF coalition gave Afghanistan a clear, long-term commitment to continue supporting the Afghan security forces with training, advice and assistance after the NATO-led ISAF mission is completed in 2014.
+21 May 2012: At the Chicago Summit, leaders from NATO's 28 member countries and the 22 partners in the ISAF coalition gave Afghanistan a clear, long-term commitment to continue supporting the Afghan security forces with training, advice and assistance after the NATO-led ISAF mission is completed in 2014.
 Over USD 4 billion is pledged to sustain the Afghan forces.

 8 July 2012: At the Tokyo donors' conference on Afghanistan, the international community pledges USD 16 billion in development aid through 2015 beyond the withdrawal of ISAF.
 But pressure is put on the government to hold inclusive, transparent and credible elections; to fight corruption and improve good governance; to uphold the constitution, especially human rights; and to enforce the rule of law.